FellowOfYellow/cse15l-lab-reports/LabReport1.md

 * I downloaded VSCode from the website: [Link](https://code.visualstudio.com/download)
 * I clicked on the download SHEESH
-* For other IDES, the difference is described by Miljenko Cvjetko
+* For other IDES, the difference is described by Miljenko Cvjetko (Quote below):

 ""